 In this page, we’ve put together a whole range of handy Christmas tips and information to help north London residents to waste less and save more this Christmas.

 One great way to reduce waste at Christmas is make a home-made gift, buy something second-hand, or buy an ‘experience’ gift.
 We have a dedicated section on our website, full of gift ideas.
-Click here for some great ideas.
+Some great gift ideas in this link.

 What can be recycled?